pimcore/pimcore/docs/Development_Documentation/09_Development_Tools_and_Details/33_Google_Custom_Search_Engine.md

 [Further information about Google CSE/Site Search](http://www.google.com/cse/)

-## Setup in CSE control panel and Google API Console
+## Setup in CSE Control Panel and Google API Console
-* Create and configure a new search engine at [http://www.google.com/cse/](http://www.google.com/cse/) - for more information please visit: [http://support.google.com/customsearch/](http://support.google.com/customsearch/)
+* Create and configure a new search engine at [http://www.google.com/cse/](http://www.google.com/cse/) - for more information please visit: [http://support.google.com/customsearch/](http://support.google.com/customsearch/) .
 * Test your search engine first using the preview on the right hand side.
 * If your results are as expected, go back to "Setup" (-> left navigation) and note the search engine ID
-- you'll need it later in the code (parameter 'cx'  in configuration):
+- You'll need it later in the code (parameter 'cx'  in configuration):

 ![Google CSE Setup](../img/cse1.png)